-- Louisiana voter's registration card
+- 1. Louisiana voter's registration card

-Louisiana vehicle registration or
+- 2. Louisiana vehicle registration or

-- Louisiana vehicle registration or
+- Two previous year's state tax filing, stamped by Department of Revenue and Taxation.

-Two previous year's state tax filing, stamped by Department of Revenue and
+(Applications available at www.wlf.la.gov/ page/forms or by calling 225-765-2887)

-- Taxation.
+Mandatory paperwork for applicants age

-(Applications available at www.wlf.la.gov/page/forms or by calling 225-765-2887)
+- 17 and under is the following:

-Mandatory paperwork for applicants age 17 and under is the following:
+- Copy of the birth certificate

-- Copy of the birth certificate - Copy of both parents' driver's licenses
+- Copy of both parents' driver's licenses